haddocking/proABC-2/README.md

 ![alt text](https://github.com/haddocking/proABC-2/blob/master/logo/logo.png)

-It predicts the antibody residues that will make contact with the antigen and the type of interaction using a **convolutional neural network (CNN)**.
+It predicts the antibody residues that will make contact with the antigen and the type of interaction using a **Convolutional Neural Network (CNN)**.

 # Installation